Chinese Government Scholarships 2017

 Confucius Institute Scholarship

-**Please note that applications can be made on a rolling basis, each university and programme will have different dates and deadlines.
+**Please note that online application will open from 1 March 2018, each university and programme will have different dates and deadlines.
 Please check with your preferred institution for their dates for each programme before applying**

 In order to support development of the Confucius Institutes, facilitate Chinese language promotion and Chinese cultural transmission in the world, cultivate qualified Chinese language teachers and talented students of Chinese language, Confucius Institute Headquarters (Hanban) launches the “Confucius Institute Scholarships” program for providing sponsorship to students, scholars and Chinese language teachers of other countries for pursuing a study in relevant universities in China (hereinafter referred to as “host institutions”).